dylancobb/FAC-Application-Website/README.md

 - Standard HTML/CSS boilerplate code to start out.
 - Top navbar implemented.
 For the mobile-style sliding menu, I used media queries to selectively display either the full menu, or a mobile-style single icon to open a sliding side menu.
 These were then further controlled via JavaScript.
 - I implemented a screen-covering `<div>` just below the menu, which fades in when the mobile sidebar menu is opened, and fades out when it is closed.
 Before fading in and after fading out its display is set to "none" so it remains invisible, and it also has an onclick property which closes the menu, so that clicking outside the menu acts as an alternative way to close it.
+- Dummy text was implemented to make the remaining basic style decisions.
+- I implemented my Project Gallery code for the portfolio, but changed the functionality a little to support multi-paragraph display and be easier to open and close without having to scroll down to find the "Show Less" button.
+- I slowly swapped out the dummy text with hand-written prose.
 # Debugging
 - Getting the menu to display correctly took a *lot* of tweaking.
 There were a lot of different window-resizing and menu-state eventualities to account for, and failing to do so led to the top navbar disappearing if you increased the window size after opening and closing the side-menu, and similar bugs.
 - Achieving the right font size and margins/spacing at different viewport sizes took some tweaking and A/B testing different values.